Social Welfare

 For complete details please visit Berkeley Social Welfare's MSW Admission Eligibility Requirements.

-NOTE: Berkeley Social Welfare will not be accepting applications for Fall 2024 admission to either FlexMSW Program track.
+NOTE: Berkeley Social Welfare will not be accepting applications for Fall 2025 admission to the Combined MSW/PhD Program nor to either FlexMSW Program track.

 Doctoral (PhD) Program Admissions Eligibility Requirements